vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ![image](/assets/2025-11-19/snowflake-temperature-table-sample.png)

-## Using ODBC to connect to Snowflake
+## Use ODBC to connect to Snowflake

-We will need a connection string to connect to Snowflake.
-Here's the connection string related to our Dismantle demo DB.
+We need a connection string to connect to our Snowflake database.
+Here's the connection string that we use for our `DISMANTLEDB` database:

+{% highlight text %}
+Driver=SnowflakeDSIIDriver; Server=VAAHZZD-XF03787.snowflakecomputing.com; UID=zuteilungsreif; PWD=supersecret; Warehouse=COMPUTE_WH; Database=DISMANTLEDB; Schema=PUBLIC; Role=SYSADMIN;
+{% endhighlight %}

 It can be used as template to connect to the reader's own Snowflake database.
 To learn about the details of each parameter we can refer to the [documentation](https://docs.snowflake.com/en/developer-guide/odbc/odbc-parameters).
 The same document also explains how to add optional settings like `Authenticator=externalbrowser` or `Tracing=6` for troubleshooting, so keep it at hand while configuring the driver and documenting your setup.

-{% highlight text %}
-Driver=SnowflakeDSIIDriver; Server=VAAHZZD-XF03787.snowflakecomputing.com; UID=zuteilungsreif; PWD=supersecret; Warehouse=COMPUTE_WH; Database=DISMANTLEDB; Schema=PUBLIC; Role=SYSADMIN;
-{% endhighlight %}

 Building the connection string was the hardest part.
 After we solved that we can use it right away through the ODBC data source in Peakboard designer.
 The SQL